NatalieLockyer/Escape/README.md

 ![image](https://github.com/NatalieLockyer/Escape/assets/137916682/1a3dbd56-bf7e-4878-b673-9fb2adbed7d7)

-The second section contains and image and a caption providing clear information about what the company does and where they source        their materials.
-The image is to entise the user in and want to look further.
+The second section contains an image and caption providing clear information about what the company does and where they source their materials.
+The image is to entice the user to want to look further.

-The third section contains an 'about me' and image.
+The third section contains an 'about me' and an image.
 The about me gives potential customers an insight as to how the company started, the passion that has gone into creating the company and hopes to build strong connections with the users.

 The main section has been styled with the same font-family, all have been centerally aligned.

 ### Footer

 Featured on all for four pages, The footer is located at the bottom of the webpage.
-The footer includes links to Facebook, Instagram, Twitter and Youtube sites for Escape.
+The footer includes links to Facebook, Instagram, Twitter and Youtube sites for 'Escape'.
 These links all open on to a new tab.
-These links are great for encouraging the user to view our site via other social media outlets.
+These links are great for encouraging the user to view our site via other social media outlets and be able to 'follow' the company.
+This also has the potential for exposure using giveaways and shares to promote the company.

 ![image](https://github.com/NatalieLockyer/Escape/assets/137916682/0a975623-870a-4bb3-b752-c67efc3ed677)

 ### Our Products Page

 The product page contains images and descriptions of the products that are for sale.
 As part of the description you can see how much the candles/items sell for and what frangrances are available, this is shown in a drop down menu underneath each description.
-This section is valuble to the user as they can see what products are available to them.
+This section is valuble to the user as they can see the products that are available.

 ![image](https://github.com/NatalieLockyer/Escape/assets/137916682/2883db29-e8ed-458a-aea7-f28a919c9d60)